NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: We want a simpel way for users to be able to contribute their configurations.
 They should be able to commit them.

+Feature: Customizable menu structure
+Users can personalize their SuperCli home screen and menu layout by running `supercli menu customize`.
+They can reorder sections, hide features they don't use, add shortcuts to frequently-used commands, and save multiple menu profiles for different workflows.
+This allows each developer to organize their CLI interface in the way that best fits their personal working style.

 ### Security
 **Purpose:** Comprehensive vulnerability detection and supply chain security management.